-As such, Members should unfortunately expect this year to eventually close with a negative return.
+As such, Members should unfortunately expect this year to eventually close with a negative return, although there is considerable uncertainty on such an immature year.

-2022 Trading Conditions
+2023 Trading Conditions

-As ever, operating largely without reinsurance support, 6103 is a high risk/high return entity.
-On any reasonable view of long-term risk, the current portfolio should be profitable over time, and the odds for 2022 will likely be better than they were in 2021 (just as they were over 2020) but there is always potential for poor experience in an above average year (which after all is why cedants buy the product).
+As ever, operating predominantly without reinsurance support, 6103 is a high risk/high return entity.
+On any reasonable view of long-term risk, the current portfolio should be profitable over time, and the odds for 2023 will definitely be better than they were in 2022 (just as they were over 2021) but there is always potential for poor experience in an above average year (which after all is why cedants buy the product).